zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 unpaid wages of migrant workers
 ### Feb.9-What are differences between successful people and ordinary people? ###
 ### Feb.8-No More free rescures for rule-breaking on Huangshan Mountain ###
+Ordering food in China is an imperative social skill Critical hacks to getting up,moving on, and getting over your heratbreak heartbreak伤心事
 ### Feb.7-Professional Internet Trolls ###
 troll 钓鱼
 ### Feb.6-Who is applying for the Alibaba job ###
+Should we bring food to Hotpot places?
+Presents that guy like
 ### Feb.5-Chinese customers trust domestric brands over foreign brands ###
 ### Sports-oriented Overseas Study Gaining Traction ###
 traction 牵引力